2012–13 Bolton Wanderers F.C. season: March

 Bolton's first match of the new month took place at Oakwell, against Barnsley.
-Bolton went into half-time with a two-goal lead following goals from David N'Gog and then Jay Spearing.
+Bolton went into half-time with a two-goal lead following goals from David Ngog and then Jay Spearing.
 Barnsley pegged Bolton back to 2–2 in the second half through Tomasz Cywka and Chris O'Grady, but Craig Dawson scored his fourth goal in three games to hand Bolton the win, leaving them unbeaten in six with wins in each of their last three games and sending them above Nottingham Forest to ninth in the table.
 Three days later Bolton played local rivals Blackburn at home.
 Just as the game was looking to end in a goalless draw, Chris Eagles scored deep into injury time to win the game for Bolton.
 It was Eagles' first goal since December and was his 8th of the season.
 It was also Bolton's fourth consecutive home win, their fourth consecutive win and took their unbeaten spell to seven games.
 Bolton's next match was also at home, against Brighton & Hove Albion, who had occupied the final play-off spot before the match.
 Bolton won the match through a solitary Marcos Alonso goal in the first half, his third of the season.
 This allowed them to leapfrog Middlesbrough into eighth, two points behind Brighton and three behind Nottingham Forest in sixth place.
 Bolton's unbeaten streak came to an end against Ipswich Town at Portman Road, losing 1–0 to a late Carlos Edwards goal and leaving them five points off the play-offs going into the international break.

 On 26 March, the club announced that they would not be offering long-serving captain Kevin Davies a new deal and that he would be leaving the club at the end of the season after ten years of service.

 Bolton lost their first match after the international break away to Charlton Athletic.
 After initially going 2–0 up through Marvin Sordell and Medo's first for the club, Charlton hit back with three of their own, two of which came after Sam Ricketts was sent off for a second bookable offence.
 Bolton then had Craig Davies sent off in injury time.
 Bolton's Player of the Month for March was named as Marcos Alonso.